alicehsiao/running-log/README.md

 # Running Log

-#### A website that allows users to enter their run data for the week and outputs metric data with pace.
+#### A website that allows users to enter their run data for the week and outputs metric and pace data.
 4/15/18

 #### By **Alice Hsiao**